 Steve was a graduate of California State University, Fullerton, with a master’s degree from Western Seminary in Portland, Oregon, and a Doctor of Ministry from Dallas Theological Seminary, where his doctoral thesis became the foundation for his signature book, “Point Man,” and set the course of his ministry.
 He leaves behind Beverly, his 94-year-old mother; Mary, his wife of 44 years; their three adult children, Rachel, John and Josh; and seven grandchildren.

-A public memorial service will be held on March 6 at Stonebriar Community Church in Frisco, Texas.
-Visit SteveFarrar.com for updates and details on the livestream of the service.
+A public memorial service was be held on March 6 at Stonebriar Community Church in Frisco, Texas.
+Visit SteveFarrar.com for more about Steve’s ministry.

 Steve Farrar finished strong and you and I can too.
 If you’ve never read Steve’s books, his written archive remains, challenging men to go the distance for you family.